stevearc/flywheel/README.rst

 TODO
 ====
-* Documentation
 * Between filter
+* atomic add to sets
 * Track mutable overflow fields
+* Json serialization for sets, Decimals, datetime, etc
 * Cross-table linking (One and Many)
-* Json serialization for sets, Decimals, etc
+* Link to S3 for storing large items